⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Friendly wording does not weaken consent.

-A casual request still carries full legal weight once accepted.
+A casual request carries full legal weight once accepted.

-Courtesy does not equal informality in the eyes of the law.
+Courtesy does not make a search informal in the eyes of the law.

 When One Word Decides the Case